RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics

 {\textbf{Results.}}~ As shown in Fig.~\ref{fig:real_world}, all RoboStream variants consistently outperform baselines across all difficulty levels, with success rates scaling proportionally with backbone capacity.
 On Hard-level block building and disassembly tasks, RoboStream-235B achieves success rates of 44.4\% and 66.7\%, respectively.
-In contrast, prior reactive systems such as SoFar~\cite{qisofar} and VoxPoser~\cite{huang2023voxposer} exhibit limited efficacy, struggling to exceed 11.1\% without persistent causal tracking and physical state evolution awareness.
+In the hard block-building setting, SoFar~\cite{qisofar} and VoxPoser~\cite{huang2023voxposer} struggle to exceed 11.1\% without persistent causal tracking and physical state evolution awareness.
 In Task C (Block Hide and Restore), requiring accurate tracking under total occlusion, RoboStream-235B achieves 88.9\% while even our lightweight 8B variant maintains 33.3\%, whereas SoFar and VoxPoser completely fail at 0\%.
 This contrast highlights that structured spatio-temporal memory is far more decisive for hidden-state tasks than scaling reactive systems.
 The monotonic gains across model scales confirm that STF-Tokens and CSTG provide complementary capabilities growing increasingly effective with model capacity, yielding robustness that purely reactive systems cannot replicate.